New superannuation rules: What’s changing?

 This is a problem, as it means many Australians are paying multiple sets of administration fees, investment fees and insurance fees unnecessarily.
 Closing these unintended multiple accounts is estimated to save Australians $2.8 billion over the next decade.

-When the initiative begins in July 2021, if you start a new job your new employer will look up your current super fund and pay your super guarantee payments into that fund.
+the government wants to solve this via 'super stapling'.
+When the initiative begins in November 2021, if you start a new job your new employer will look up your current super fund and pay your super guarantee payments into that fund.
 This way, your chosen super fund will be carried around with you for life (you're still welcome to change super funds at any time, though).

-If you think you might have more than one fund, you don't need to wait for this initiative to be rolled out next year.
+If you think you might have more than one fund, you don't need to wait for this initiative to be rolled later this year.
 To see if you've got more than one fund, log onto your myGov account online and click on the super section to see what super fund/s you're with.
 If you do have multiple funds, here's how to consolidate them.

 Poor performing funds will be targeted